Links

 Over the next few pages, each of the pages' concepts will be illustrated with a simple example plugin hello-plugin.

-What the hello-plugin plugin will allow is calling the endpoint GET /plugins/hello-exchange/info and receive the following response:
+What the hello-plugin plugin will allow is calling the endpoint GET /plugins/hello-plugin/info and receive the following response:

 {